sarulse/SA-PHP/SearchPersonRecords/README.md

 **Purpose:** To implement a search feature using a valid U.S. phone number and then filter the results using full name and state.

-Creates a search form where a user can enter a US phone number to look up a person
+An user can enter a US phone number to look up a person

 **Part 1: **(SearchPersonPart1.php)
 * When submitted, a back end XML request then display the results to the user.